nikinov/Computer-Vision-system/README.md

 initialise train
 :param dataset_path: path for the assets, default="../../Assets"
 :param model_output_path: model output path, default="../models"
+:param save_config: if we wanna save the data config into txt, default=False
+:param use_config: if we wanna use the data config from txt, default=False
 """
 tr = train(dataset_path, out_path)
 ```